M3CPR0J3CT/MEC/7. Project Management/Github Sequence.md

 # Nominal Sequence on the Master Branch
 First time only:

     # Clone the repo
     git clone

 Then, whenever you want to provide a change:

-    # Pull all latest changes from the Server/Origin/Remote to your Local 'master' repository
+    # Pull all latest changes from the Server/Origin/Remote to your Local master repository
     git pull -a

     # Check that all is up-to-date